jones58/jones58-hobby-page.github.io/README.md

 - I encountered some issues with coding the site so I took a step back and decided I needed a plan.
 - I came up with a basic plan in Figma (see the .pdf in this respository)
 - I returned to editing HTML and CSS, this time much more focussed, now I had a clear idea of what I wanted the site to look like.
+- **Add things here **
+- From there I debugged the site using my mobile and made edits as necessary

 For a more detailed explanation of how I made this site over time, see the commmits.